slt-programmers/macrologBackend/README.md

 README

-Simple Java Servlet by CSL
-Using Spring Boot and Maven

-application.properties defines port for localhost
+application.yaml defines port for localhost

 To start app:
->mvnw.cmd spring-boot:run
+> mvnw.cmd spring-boot:run
 or if you have Maven installed:
 >mvn spring-boot:run

 > Setup database
  in windows ODBC aanmaken met user zoals in application.properties